adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ### Bat

 The Y-level must be below 64.
-If
+(TODO: light conditions, affected by halloween)

 ### Guardian